Field Notes podcast

 For more information about the Great Bear Rainforest visit http://greatbearcorp.ca/about/

-Episode 2 – Florence Muindi on health, poverty and conservation in the global south
+Episode 2 – Florence Muindi: Health, poverty and conservation in the global south

 Is nature conservation a luxury for those who live in such poverty that even their survival hangs in the balance?
 Dr Florence Muindi is a medical doctor and founding president of Life in Abundance International.
 As a young adult, Florence felt called to serve some of the most vulnerable communities in Africa.
 She soon learnt that if she and her colleagues were to make any impact on all the causes of deprivation then an integrated approach was essential.
 In this episode, she talks with Bryony and Peter about her life, how her thinking and her work has developed, and about the importance of nature conservation for some of the poorest places on earth.